RockitBootcamp/Student-Resources/PHP/02 Variable Types/README.md

 ```

 With single quotes, we can only embed the `$name` variable by using concatenation.
 But with double quotes, we can put the variable directly in the string without breaking up the string and doing concatenation.
 Sometimes it can be more difficult to see your variables when variable interpolation is used.
-This might be a good reason to not use it but it's up to you.
+This might be a good reason to not use it, but it's up to you.